jeffqchen/DIY-Asus-TPM-M-r2.0-Module/README.md

 Assembly
 --------
 You have to know how to solder VERY well.
-Experience on soldering TSSOP and SMD components is required.
+Experience in soldering TSSOP and SMD components is required.

 Note the pin header should be keyed.
 You can cut a piece of the compatible pin and stuff it into the hole on the bottom row, the 3rd one from the right.